rishabh1S/nexly/README.md

 - **Beautiful UI**: Our minimalistic and eye-catching design ensures an immersive shopping journey for users.

 - **User-Centric Approach**: We understand that your time is precious.
-NextBuy is designed to provide a seamless and personalized shopping experience.
+BuyNext is designed to provide a seamless and personalized shopping experience.

 - **Quality Products**: Our platform offers handpicked products that add value to your life, not just items you buy.

 - **Sustainability**: We're committed to responsible shopping.
 You'll find eco-friendly options and ethically sourced products.

-- **Community**: NextBuy is more than a shopping destination; it's a community.
+- **Community**: BuyNext is more than a shopping destination; it's a community.
 Connect with us, share your thoughts, and be a part of the journey.

 - **Innovation**: Our dedication to innovation means you can expect a refined shopping experience with every visit.